Our Top AR-15s: Which Is The Best AR-15 For You?

 AR-15 Comparison

-The AR-15 platform gets a lot of attention, and for good reason, it is one of the most reliable and versatile firearms ever created.
-It’s my go-to rifle for almost any shooting activity home; defense, distance shooting — you name it.
+Even in 2024, the AR-15 platform gets a lot of attention, and for good reason, it is one of the most reliable and versatile firearms ever created.
+A modern sporting rifle is my go-to for almost any shooting activity home defense, distance shooting — you name it.

 Both long and short-barreled rifles are all possible with a single AR-15, which is why it’s one of the most popular semi-automatic rifles available today.